DanaePlays/MMM2023/writing/part1-todo.md

 ## to-do
-- add a decaying (scripted) body outside the cave, and make that body pop the ghost.

 - script the cave door to not open until journal index 10?

-- add decay outside the cave to help the player find it
-> added placeholder (D) hackle-lo & a skeletal rat - Danae

 - add portal + teleport to desert
 	- add warning before teleporting to desert
-	- remove constant spell effects 01 to 04 (keep 01a and 03a)
+	- remove constant spell effects 01 to 05 (keep 01a and 03a)

 - shader/decal/glitch for decay with stronger effect near the rift
 - add sand/desert objects near the rift